Han Chinese: Closely related East Asian groups

 The Han Chinese show a close yet distinguishable genetic relationship with other East Asian populations such as the Koreans and Yamato.
-Although the genetic relationship is close, the various Han Chinese subgroups are genetically closer to each other than to their Korean and Japanese counterparts.
+Although the genetic relationship is close, the various Han Chinese subgroups are again genetically closer to each other than to their Korean and Japanese counterparts.

 Other research suggests a significant overlap between Yamato Japanese and the Northern Han Chinese in particular.